 Buy nothing Facebook groups are something that I didn’t know about until last year.
 Since then, I’ve thought the world of them!
 They are localized groups in your area with everyone giving away or requesting free stuff.

-I’ve personally seen free food, services like babysitting or lawn care, cloth diapers and simply asking for people to show up to their kid’s birthday parties.
+I’ve personally seen free food, services like babysitting or lawn care, cloth diapers and simply asking for people to show up to their kid’s birthday parties or asking for advice on cheap venues to host a kids party.
 It’s one of my favorite places to find free stuff near me!

 These buy nothing groups are apart of the buy nothing project and movement that is sweeping the globe.
 By getting people together in their own local areas to help and share together and build a better sense of community.